MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-484-Home-Health-Services/subpart-B-Patient-Care/section-484.50.md

 (2) Any HHA staff (whether employed directly or under arrangements) in the normal course of providing services to patients, who identifies, notices, or recognizes incidences or circumstances of mistreatment, neglect, verbal, mental, sexual, and/or physical abuse, including injuries of unknown source, or misappropriation of patient property, must report these findings immediately to the HHA and other appropriate authorities in accordance with state law.

-*(f) Standard: Accessibility.* Information must be provided to patients in plain language and in a manner that is accessible and timely to -
+(f) *Standard: Accessibility.* Information must be provided to patients in plain language and in a manner that is accessible and timely to -

 (1) Persons with disabilities, including accessible Web sites and the provision of auxiliary aids and services at no cost to the individual in accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.

 (2) Persons with limited English proficiency through the provision of language services at no cost to the individual, including oral interpretation and written translations.

 [82 FR 4578, Jan.
 13, 2017, as amended at 84 FR 51825, Sept.
-30, 2019]
+30, 2019; 85 FR 27628, May 8, 2020]